benchristel/refactoring-workshop/cli-client/README.md

 ### Follow-up Questions

-- How much work do developers have to do to add logging to their programs?
+- How much work do app developers have to do to add logging to their programs?
 - What happens if different parts of a program want to log to different files?
 How could you change your API to accommodate this, while maintaining backwards